 To Add/Drop a Course

 A sample course add/drop form is found in Appendix D. It is important to adhere to all of the add/drop dates for each semester and note the signatures needed.
-Dates for Fall 2012 and Spring 2013 are:
+Dates for Fall 2013 are:

-- Documented late course withdrawal period is in effect between March 29 and May 10
+- Documented late course withdrawal period is in effect between October 28 thru December 6

 The theory and skills developed in formal class work are tested and strengthened through participation in THT 300: Advanced Theatre Production, lab hours for various courses and involvement in all levels of production throughout the year.
 Student involved in productions at Oswego are expected to adhere to the department's student code of conduct.